jake-goldstein/in_the_event_of_catastrophic_failure/README.md

-# in_the_event_of_catastrophic_failure
+# In The Event of Catastrophic Failure

-I guess this is just code that I would want to be able to reference anywhere anytime
+I guess this is just code that I would want to be able to reference anywhere anytime.